Different soils have different textures and properties that should be considered when growing different things in them.

 – Can sometimes have drainage problems

 – Is usually a slightly acidic soil, or a soil that contains acidic water (which can slow down decomposition of organic matter, and lead to lower nutrients).
-Read this guide about what can grow in acidic soil

 – Commonly imported into gardens to provide a planting base as it holds water well, but protects root structure, and can complement other soil types